mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 **Question**: Can you say what an [arhat](glossary#arhat) is?

-**Katagiri**: Well, [arhats](glossary#arhat), [bodhisattvas](glossary#bodhisattva), and [tathagatas](glossary#tathagata), are all discrimination, aren't they?
+**Katagiri**: Well, [arhats](glossary#arhat), [bodhisattvas](glossary#bodhisattva), and [tathāgatas](glossary#tathāgata), are all discrimination, aren't they?
 Well, [they are] categories of Buddhist capabilities.
 So temporarily, we categorized the [buddhas](glossary#buddha)' capability, the quality of buddhas is categorized. *[unintelligible]* ... there is arhat, and bodhisattva, and well-gone, et cetera.
 Arhat means a person who deserves to see respect from others.
 To deserve, to command, respect from others, that is arhat, because he becomes arhat by reaching the final goal, entering nirvana.
 So everyone respects [that]; perfect.

 ##### 1:37:39